Another 10% discount for everyone? Let Vincent do better.

 Advantages:

-• Easy setup and intuitive UI.
+• Easy setup and an intuitive interface.

 Disadvantages: